RohitKumarMahadev/RohitThoughtWorks/posts/TensorFlow.md

 date: "2021-03-20"
 ---

-TensorFlow is an end-to-end open source library for machine learning(ML) from Google.It has a flexible ecosystem of tools that lets developers and researchers build and deploy easily the state-of-the-art ML powered applications.
+TensorFlow is an end-to-end open source library for machine learning(ML) from Google.
+It has a flexible ecosystem of tools that lets developers and researchers build and deploy easily the state-of-the-art ML powered applications.

 TensorFlow team offers a certification program to demonstrate and recognize practical machine learning skills through building and training of models to solve deep learning problems